What help can you get if you can’t pay your important bills and debts?

 - you can’t go back from bankruptcy, a DRO or an IVA to just paying off your debts as normal;

-- in an IVA you may end up paying more than your debts if your situation improves – no write off at all.
+- in an IVA you can end up paying more than your debts if your situation improves.

 And if your situation may get worse, you should avoid an IVA: